pcotret/pcotret/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on :rocket: RISC-V core
+- 🔭 I’m currently working on CVA6 micro-architecture core
-- 🌱 I’m currently learning Chisel
+- 🌱 I’m currently learning on the CVA6, trace mechanisms in embedded processors and VMs (JIT and so on)
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on low-level security (software/hardware)
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: Twitter, Linkedin for a first contact -->
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->